 Ah, a partial lunar eclipse will take place on June 26, the first of two lunar eclipses in 2010.
 It’ll be visible in parts of Asia, Australia, and North and South America.

-The Twilight Saga: Eclipse picture: Kristen Stewart and Robert Pattinson in bed.
+The Twilight Saga: Eclipse: Kristen Stewart and Robert Pattinson in bed.
 Above are The Twilight Saga stars Kristen Stewart and Robert Pattinson in bed in David Slade’s upcoming Eclipse, the third installment in the Twilight movie series.
 This picture of Bella Swan and Edward Cullen lying together is quite a bit more intense than the others we’ve seen so far.
 Well, maybe not that intense.
 Bella looks pretty well covered up, while Edward has his T-shirt on.

 The Twilight Saga: Eclipse: More male-oriented?